Personal profile

 Teaching Responsibilities

-In the past, I have also coordinated and taught on M20444 International Economics (level 5 - UG) and M25292 Economics (level 7 - PGT).
+I contributed to the following modules at Portsmouth: M30870 Advanced Economics (level 6 - UG; module coordinator; macroeconomics lecturer); M30871 Economics Research Project (level 6 - UG; supervisor); M20472 MSc Research Methods and Dissertation (level 7 - PG; supervisor); and M30888 Personal Development Planning for Economists (level 6 - UG; personal tutor).
+I have also coordinated and taught on M20444 International Economics (level 5 - UG) and M25292 Economics (level 7 - PGT).
 I have also guest lectured on M20461 Development Economics (level 6 - UG) and provided pastoral care for M30887 Personal Development Planning for Economists (level 5 - UG).
 I am BMC certified and I have provided Bloomberg terminal demonstrations on Open Days and Applicant Experience Days for both Keele and Portsmouth Business Schools.

 Research Interests

-My research interests are in the areas of macro-finance; energy and environmental economics; and sustainable development.
-I have published articles in prestigious academic journals such as the Canadian Journal of Economics; Economics Letters; Energy Economics; Journal of Development Studies; Journal of Environmental Management; Risk Analysis; Finance Research Letters; The North American Journal of Economics and Finance; The Quarterly Review of Economics and Finance; and Journal of Economic Issues.
+My research areas include empirical macroeconomics; macro-finance; environmental risk; and sustainable development in small states.
+I have published articles in prestigious academic journals such as the Canadian Journal of Economics; Economica; Economics Letters; Energy Economics; Journal of Development Studies; Journal of Environmental Management; Risk Analysis; Finance Research Letters; The North American Journal of Economics and Finance; The Quarterly Review of Economics and Finance; Review of Development Economics; and Journal of Economic Issues.
 I have also written chapter and encyclopaedia entries for books in energy finance and energy economics.
 My work also features in The Conversation and The Ecologist periodicals.

 Current PhD students: